Parkville Park Reservation

 Location.
 39° 22.469′ N, 76° 32.653′ W. Marker is in Parkville, Maryland, in Baltimore County.
 Marker is on Taylor Avenue.
 Touch for map.
 Marker is in this post office area: Parkville MD 21234, United States of America.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Parkville All Wars Memorial (within shouting distance of this marker); Lt.
-Owen E. Sweeney, Jr. Memorial (approx. 1.4 miles away); Women's Suffrage (approx. 1˝ miles away); Overlea Waiting Station (approx. 1˝ miles away); Knettishall (approx. 1.7 miles away); Taylor’s Chapel (approx. 1.9 miles away); The Joppa Road (approx. 2.4 miles away); Epsom Chapel (approx. 3˝ miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Parkville All Wars Memorial (within shouting distance of this marker); British Gun 5" (approx. half a mile away); American Gun (approx. half a mile away); Lt.
+Owen E. Sweeney, Jr. Memorial (approx. 1.4 miles away); Women's Suffrage (approx. 1˝ miles away); Overlea Waiting Station (approx. 1˝ miles away); Knettishall (approx. 1.7 miles away); Taylor’s Chapel (approx. 1.9 miles away).

 Categories. • Parks & Recreational Areas •

 Credits.
 This page was last revised on March 26, 2018.
-This page originally submitted on June 1, 2017, by Don Morfe of Baltimore, Md 21234.
-This page has been viewed 81 times since then and 21 times this year.
-Last updated on March 21, 2018, by Devry Jones of Silver Spring, Maryland.
-Photos: 1, 2, 3. submitted on June 1, 2017, by Don Morfe of Baltimore, Md 21234. • Andrew Ruppenstein was the editor who published this page.
+This page originally submitted on June 1, 2017, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 89 times since then and 29 times this year.
+Last updated on March 21, 2018, by Devry Jones of Washington, District of Columbia.
+Photos: 1, 2, 3. submitted on June 1, 2017, by Don Morfe of Baltimore, Maryland. • Andrew Ruppenstein was the editor who published this page.